PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

 You're ready to create and schedule deployments that use your new push work pool.
 Reminder that no worker is needed to run flows with a push work pool.

-## Making chainges to your work pool
+## Making changes to your work pool

 If you'd like to make changes to your work pool, navigate to **Work Pools** in the Prefect Cloud UI and choose **Edit** from the three dot menu for your work pool.